 File Number – Series

 You’ll want to set your file recording numbers to be a series.
 This will make sure every time you change your battery or memory card, the file naming convention does not reset.
-If it does you might have duplicate file names associated with different clips that will make editing messy.
+If it does, you might have duplicate file names associated with different clips, which will make editing messy.

 Location: Tool Box -> Page 5 – File Number: Series